G7 leaders tackle the issue of migration on the second day of their summit in Italy

 The statement after last year's summit in Hiroshima, Japan, expressed a commitment to provide access to safe and legal abortion to women and girls, and pledged to defend gender equality and the rights of members of the LGBTQ+ community.

-Meloni, who campaigned on a “God, Faith and Fatherland” motto, has denied she is rolling back abortion rights, which have been legal in Italy since 1978.
+Meloni, who campaigned on a “God, Faith and Fatherland” motto, has denied she is rolling back rights to abortions, which have been legal in Italy since 1978.
 But the center-left opposition has warned that her initiatives are chipping away at those rights, including by giving pro-life groups access to women considering abortions.

 Associated Press writer Colleen Long in Borgo Egnazia, Italy, contributed to this report.